10 Snakes Of Taiwan, From Rare To Common

 Source: iNaturalist user Jacy Chen – CC BY 4.0

 A lethal neurotoxic snake, but one that causes virtually no deaths, due to an extremely shy personality.
-This is a naturally rare snake, which is rarely encountered near human habitation.
-Taiwan coral snakes are endemic to Taiwan island, occurring nowhere else.
-They’re a shy species which lives on forest floors in mountainous regions, lurking in stone cracks and amid decaying plant matter, moving slowly and deliberately.
+This is a naturally rare species, which is only rarely encountered near human habitations.
+The Taiwan coral snake (Sinomicrurus sauteri) is endemic to Taiwan, occurring nowhere else.
+This is a shy species which lives primarily on forest floors in mountainous regions, lurking in dark stone cracks and decaying plant matter, moving around their domain slowly and deliberately.

-Long parallel stripes of juicy red and jet black are the ID sign for this species.
-If you know what to look for, they’re easily recognisable, as no Taiwan native quite resembles them.
+Long parallel stripes of red and jet black are the main ID sign for this species.
+If you know what to look for, they’re easily recognisable, as no native Taiwan serpent quite resembles them.
 There’s also a white neck collar, and a very flat looking head.
-Taiwan coral snakes max out at 98cm and appear at elevations of 500-1500 metres.
+Taiwan coral snakes are mid-sized, with a maximum length of 98cm, and appear at elevations of 500-1500 metres.

 The venom of this species is poorly researched.
 In fact, everything about them is poorly researched.
 But their mainland cousin, MacLelland’s coral snake, managed to kill the famous herpetologist Hans Schnurrenberger after 8 hours.
 Luckily, the earlier study covering 4647 Taiwanese snakebite victims mentioned zero bites from this species.